cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 In Kubernetes images are not directly specified to go into containers and deployed to be accessed directly.
 Instead, a desired state is specified and is managed by
 Kubernetes to deploy using the workers (VM or physical machines) that have been allocated to your cluster.
 The IBM Cloud Free Tier allocates a single worker, so everything will be deployed there.
+You can see the works that have been allocated from either the ibmcloud or kubectl CLI.

+    ibmcloud ks workers <clusterId>
+    kubectl get nodes -o wide

-First, a Kubernetes deployment is needed to define how you want the pods deployed.
+To get started, a Kubernetes deployment is needed to define how you want the pods deployed.
 A pod is the smallest deployable unit which may contain one or more containers, a running instance of your image.
 For now, we'll create deployments using the default settings.
 One pod will be created per deployment by downloading the image you specify in the command.